The Diocesan Inquest opened on October 8, 2003 and concluded on August 3, 2006

 Fascinated by Don Bosco when he was very young

 Stephen Ferrando was born in Rossiglione (Genoa) on September 28, 1895.
-His parents were Agustine and Josephine Salvi.
-As a small child he attended Salesian schools, first at Fossano then Turin.
-He was fascinated by Don Bosco's life and asked to become a Salesina.
+His parents were Augustine and Josephine Salvi.
+As a small child, he attended Salesian schools, first at Fossano then Turin.
+He was fascinated by Don Bosco's life and asked to become a Salesian.

 He made his first profession at Foglizzo Canavese (Turin) in 1912.
 During World War I, he served in the medical corps, and received the Silver Medal for Valour (Versie-Corite, 1917).

 At the end of his theological studies, he was ordained a priest in Borgo S. Martino (Alessandria) in 1923.

 Amongst first Salesians to go to Assam, India